 French Polishing has been used since the 15th century, but it wasn’t until the 18th century that its popularity grew.
 Wealthy Victorians used the treatment to enhance and protect their expensive furniture, typically at the time, made from Mahogany.

 It is a process that creates a very high gloss finish on a wooden surface giving it a rich and deep colour.
 French polishers are highly skilled, to become fully proficient in the field takes a number of years, and as with many trades, the numbers of experts is slowly declining.

-Many thin layers of shellac are applied on top of one another, and each time an alcohol solvent is used on the hardened layer to melt the topmost part very slightly.
-This allows the new layer being applied to bond itself to the previous layer, thus creating a highly durable finish.
+- Melt and Bond the Layers: After each coat of shellac is applied, use an alcohol solvent on the hardened layer to melt the topmost part slightly.
+This enables the new layer being applied to bond with the previous layer, ensuring a strong and durable finish.

 Which Woods Benefit From French Polishing?

 French Polishing is best suited to darker woods that have a fine grain.
-The woods that will benefit most from French polish are Walnut, Rosewood and Mahogany.
+These woods possess inherent qualities that beautifully complement the French polishing technique.
+Here are some common wood types that benefit from French polish:

 What are the Benefits of French Polishing?

 Although it is a process that is over 500 years old, it still has many benefits over more modern techniques.

 Pros of French Polishing:

 - Environmentally Friendly: French polishing involves the use of shellac, which is a naturally occurring resin and has a minimal environmental impact compared to many modern-day finishes.
 It is a non-toxic and renewable resource, making it an eco-friendly choice.